-In February 2016, the CMA (in a case started by the OFT) fined GSK and two other pharmaceutical companies (the generic companies) in relation to anticompetitive patent settlement agreements.
+In February 2016, the CMA (in a case started by its predecessor, the Office of Fair Trading (OFT)) fined GSK and two other pharmaceutical companies (the generic companies) in relation to anticompetitive patent settlement agreements.
 The CMA found that the generic companies agreed to delay the launch of their generic versions of the drug paroxetine in return for substantial payments by GSK.
 The CMA also found that GSK abused its dominant position in the UK market by seeking to delay the generic companies' entry into the market.
 The OFT had previously alleged that a third generic pharmaceutical company had entered into an anticompetitive agreement with GSK.
 However, the CMA issued a no grounds for action decision in respect of that agreement.
 The CMA's decision was appealed to the CAT, which, on 8 March 2018, referred a number of questions to the CJEU.

-The CMA has recently closed and opened a number of investigations into excessive pricing of pharmaceuticals (see question 27).
+The CMA has recently closed and opened a number of investigations into excessive pricing of pharmaceuticals (see question 28).